-Under Florida law, the statute of limitations for a personal injury claim is four years from the date of injury.
+Under Florida law, the statute of limitations for a personal injury claim is two years from the date of injury.
 But what does this mean?

 For a motorcycle accident victim, the Florida Statute of Limitations is a very important law.
 This law sets a time limit for filing a lawsuit against another party for injuries sustained as a result of an accident.
 If you do not file your claim within this time period, the right to sue is lost forever.

 In Florida, this law is two years from the exact date when the injury occurred.
 The statute of limitations for personal injury claims in Florida is found at Florida Statutes, Section 95.11(4).
 Under this law, victims injured as a result of a motorcycle accident have two years during which they can file suit against negligent parties.
 Once that two-year period has passed, it is too late to file suit and recover compensation for your injuries.In order to understand how this law works and why it applies to your case, we need to take a closer look at what the statute of limitations really is and how it applies to motorcycle accident cases.

 The statute of limitations is simply a set amount of time during which you can file your lawsuit against another person or entity who has caused you harm or injury through their negligence or misconduct.
 Once that time period has passed, there’s no longer any legal recourse that can be taken against them regarding their actions—even if they were negligent or reckless in causing your injuries!